 Beta glucans are available in different supplements and foods.
 In their marketing genius, Cheerios is currently advertising that their cereal is an excellent source of oat-derived glucans, which they point out as helping to lower cholesterol (10).

-Yet we know that this is a farce.
-Plant-sourced glucans have not proven to help with heart health, and are not as successful as those from yeast in helping with immunity and cancer protection.
+Research suggests that grain-sourced glucans can help with heart health, yet are not as successful as those from yeast in helping with immunity and cancer protection (source).
 If you want to make sure that your beta glucan provides as many benefits as possible, your best option is to look for supplements that use yeast as their source.

 Each of the above mentioned benefits has been noted in scientific journals, showing that the best source for beta glucans is baker’s yeast in its raw form (11).
 The numerous benefits provided by research continues to provide even more insight into this source of glucans, and its full benefits are still being studied.